Ayoola0925/Employee-Data-Analysis-SQL-Portfolio/README.md

 Description: This query calculates the average tenure of employees, an important metric for workforce stability and experience levels within the company.
 Understanding tenure helps assess the balance between experienced and newer employees, which can influence company culture and innovation.

+This SQL query calculates the average number of years that employees have been with the company.
+It does this by:
+For each employee, calculating the difference in years between their hire_date and the current date (CURDATE()).
+Taking the average of all these differences to provide a single value representing the average tenure across all employees in the employees table.

-Results: The average tenure is approximately X years, indicating a mix of both experienced and relatively new employees, which can be valuable for diversity in ideas and approaches.
+Results: The average tenure is approximately 19years, indicating a mix of both experienced and relatively new employees, which can be valuable for diversity in ideas and approaches.

+Breakdown of 19.8026
+Whole Number (19):
+The 19 indicates that, on average, employees have been with the company for 19 full years.

+Decimal (0.8026):
+The 0.8026 represents the fraction of a year that corresponds to additional months and days.
+To interpret this:
+0.8026 years can be converted into months and days.
+0.8026 years × 12 months/year = 9.6312 months (approximately 9 months and 19 days when considering the decimal part further).

  ## Challenges Encountered